KSP-KOS/KSLib/doc/lib_navigation.md

   * `Vector`

 description:
   * Returns a unit vector that is perpendicular to both surfaceTangent and surfaceBinormal in a left handed system.
+Typically same as surface Radial In in KSP.

 ### surfaceLAN
 args: